valentinaruts/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello!
-I am an Assistant Professor of Finance at the Cox School of Business at Southern Methodist University.
+I am an Assistant Professor of Finance at the Cox School of Business at Southern Methodist University since August 2025.
 Before joining SMU, I was a <a href="https://www.stonefdn.org/" target="_blank">Stone</a> Postdoctoral Fellow at the University of British Columbia.

-In my research, I use administrative data to answer questions at the intersection of entrepreneurial finance and labor economics.
-My work has two main strands.
-The first focuses on how family decisions impact entrepreneurs and their firms.
-The second examines firms’ responses to economic shocks.
-In my job market paper, I study the effect of children on women's entrepreneurial activities.
-My research has been featured in <a href="https://www.forbes.com/sites/kimelsesser/2024/12/02/new-study-reveals-motherhoods-toll-on-women-entrepreneurs/" target="_blank">Forbes</a>.
+In my research interests are in corporate finance, labor economics, and entrepreneurship.
+My job market paper has been featured in <a href="https://www.forbes.com/sites/kimelsesser/2024/12/02/new-study-reveals-motherhoods-toll-on-women-entrepreneurs/" target="_blank">Forbes</a>.

 You can learn more about me in my {{< staticref "uploads/CV.pdf" "newtab" >}}<ins>CV</ins>{{< /staticref >}}.